rmrector/script.artwork.beef/src/content/usage/settings.md

 If you want other artwork types in the file system added to the Kodi library, include the artwork type in the box "Additional art types for ... (comma separated)".

+Artwork Beef will not automatically apply these changes to existing items in the library, you will need to run "add missing artwork for ..." "all videos" or music to look for newly configured artwork.

 You probably don't want "animatedposter" and "animatedfanart" in the "Additional art types" list, that will conflict with Skin Helper Service.